China's industrial firms post steepest fall in profits in a decade

 The outbreak escalated just as many businesses were closing for the long holiday break in late January, and widespread restrictions on transportation and personal travel, as well as mass quarantine, delayed their reopening for weeks.

-The decline in profits points to lingering trouble for the manufacturing sector, which is wrestling with fallout from the health crisis that has severely hurt output and is expected to halve economic growth in the current quarter compared with the previous three months.
+The decline in profits points to lingering trouble for the manufacturing sector, which is wrestling with fallout from the health crisis that has severely hurt output.
+Most analysts now expect a contraction in gross domestic product in the first quarter.

-Industrial production and sales declined significantly amid epidemic control efforts, while the costs of labour and depreciation continued to put pressure on companies, a statistics bureau official said in a statement published alongside the data.
+Industrial production and sales fell sharply amid epidemic control efforts, while the costs of labour and depreciation continued to put pressure on companies, a statistics bureau official said in a statement published alongside the data.

-An overwhelming majority of industries saw profits decline, it said, from automobiles to chemicals.
+Profits for the automobiles, electrical equipment, chemicals and electronics industries saw some of the steepest declines, with those for the latter falling 87%.

+Only four of the 41 industries surveyed saw profit increases: tobacco products, non-ferrous metals, oil and gas exploitation, and processing of non-staple agricultural goods.

 The weakness in profits was in line with broader pressures on Chinese factories.

-Manufacturing output plummeted at the sharpest pace in three decades in the first two months as the virus outbreak interrupted normal production, while factory gate prices fell more than expected in February and erased the slight recovery in January.
+Manufacturing output plummeted at the sharpest pace in three decades in the first two months as the virus outbreak interrupted normal production, while factory gate prices fell more than expected in February.

-China's central bank cut the cash that banks must hold as reserves earlier this month for the second time this year, injecting 550 billion yuan to help the economy cushion the impact from the health crisis, following an 800-billion-yuan reserve requirement rate cut in January.

-The government has also stepped up fiscal support, including more funding to battle the virus fallout, tax waivers, cuts in social insurance fees and subsidies for firms.
+Industrial profits are expected to improve as the shock of the epidemic impact wanes and firms get back to work, but rising risk of a global recession will hurt the recovery.

+"The profit outlook will remain bleak before new stimulus to aggregate demand," said Xing Zhaopeng, markets economist at ANZ in Shanghai.
+"The worldwide lockdowns will continue to weigh on the economy."

 For the first two months, profits at state-owned industrial firms dropped 32.9% on year, while private-sector profits fell 36.6%.